GKLdeveloppement/jsTips/JSinTerminal.md

 ## 4 - Get the parameters of the terminal in a JS file

-As we can see, in the above part, we just passed the filename without variable when we call the function.
+To get the parameters of the terminal in a JS file, as we can see in the above part, we just passed the filename without variable when we call the function.
-Basically, to make that more flexible and adaptative we need to variablize that to choose which file we need to target.
+Essentially, to make it more flexible and adaptable we need to make it variable so we can choose which file we need to target.

 Modify the "ggDude.js" file like that :